SantosRAC/SantosRAC/content/active_initiaves/index.md

 draft: false
 ---

-## Genomic Fridays
+## Genomic Fridays (currently on Thursdays)

- * Seminars with students in our laboratory (LabBCES) doing research that involve genomic analyses (plants and microrganisms)
+ * Seminars with students or collaborators in our laboratory (LabBCES) doing research that involve omic analyses (in plants, microrganisms).
+Sometimes we also have talks on computational techniques applied to omics sciences and software development (small tools or web development).

 ## Reprodutibilidade Computacional Bio